 Do you remember seeing those movies when you were a kid with university campuses where everyone knows each other, groups of kids are sitting in big green areas laughing and lunching, and it seems like everyone knows exactly where they fit in?
 Well that's exactly what Dundee is like.
-You can (power) walk around the whole campus in about 5 minutes!
+You can (power) walk around the whole campus in about five minutes!
 Plus, we're only two minutes away from the vibrant city centre.
 The fact that we don't have a campus spread out across the city means that you will get to know students from all disciplines.
 This is just one of the reasons why Dundee is where you will find your second family - because you can find the right fit for you.

-Daniella Karaoglan Christensen Final year BSc International Business student
+Daniella Karaoglan ChristensenBSc International Business graduate